A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Introduction

 \end{theorem}

-\begin{remark} The \LevyTower{} sketch improves the understanding of tractability of one-dimension function moments.
+The \LevyTower{} sketch improves our understanding of the tractability of one-dimension function moments.
 In particular, it implies the tractability of many nearly periodic functions that were not previously classified.
 See \cref{sec:tractability} for a discussion of the new result and the existing tractability results.
-It also implies the tractability of a large class of \emph{multidimensional moments} which have not been considered before. \end{remark}
+It also implies the tractability of a large class of \emph{multidimensional moments} which have not been considered before.

-As discussed in \cref{sec:preview-stable}, stable projections form a special subclass of this linear projection method.
-We prove the following \emph{emulation theorem}, enabling us to extend any analysis of Indyk's~\cite{indyk2006stable} classic \textsf{$L_\alpha$-stable} sketch to the estimation of more general stable moments.